healenium/healenium/README.md

 # healenium-proxy
-Java project with healenium-proxy usage example.```sh Works with tests written in languages:
+Java project with healenium-proxy usage example.

+Works with tests written in languages:

 - [Java](#Java)